-- Application (air quality control or leakage detection.) - Properties of the space under investigation (room geometry, direction, and velocity of airflows, etc.), - Solvent vapors are heavier than air, so the gas detector-transmitter should be placed near the floor or potential leakage or formation source. - The device should be accessible for maintenance and repair.
+- Application (the instrument is intended for leakage control.) - Properties of the space under investigation (room geometry, direction, and velocity of airflows, etc.), - Solvent vapors are heavier than air, so the gas detector-transmitter should be placed near the floor or potential leakage or formation source. - The device should be accessible for maintenance and repair.